 While these questions above can give you a head start in planning for your special education teacher interview, keep in mind that in an interview, you truly never know what’s coming.

-The best thing you can do is prepare by having examples ready of different scenarios where you either excelled or learned a lesson, whether it was during a student teaching experience or during another classroom experience.
+The best thing you can do is have examples ready of different scenarios where you either excelled or learned a lesson, whether it was during a student teaching experience or during another classroom experience.

 For more advice on what you should know before you head to an interview, check out our article, Consider This Before You Interview For A Teaching Position.